 The Winter Park Boat Parade & Waterski Extravaganza is free, but donations are accepted.
 A concession stand is also available.
 All proceeds go to the Winter Park High School food pantry, which alleviates hunger in the area.

 If you are looking for free things to do in Orlando for Christmas, this is the place to be.

 Now Snowing in Celebration, Florida

-While admission is free, for $10 extra, you can ride the Celebration Express Train, or for $45, take a carriage and sleigh ride!
-Wagon rides for children are $5.
+While admission is free, for an extra fee, you can ride the Celebration Express Train or take a carriage and sleigh ride!
+There are also wagon rides for children.